-(1) may not vote on any matter before the board or make or second any motion before the board; and
+- may not vote on any matter before the board or make or second any motion before the board; and

-(2) is not counted in determining whether a quorum exists for a meeting of the board or in determining the outcome of any vote of the board.
+- is not counted in determining whether a quorum exists for a meeting of the board or in determining the outcome of any vote of the board.

-2) November 1 or sooner, the student government at each A&M System Member university “shall solicit applicants for appointment to the next regular term of the position of student regent.”
-This regular term will be from June 1, 2017 through May 31, 2018.
+|November 1||Not later than November 1 of each year, the student government of each general academic teaching institution and medical and dental unit in a university system shall solicit applicants for appointment to the next regular term of the position of student regent.
+This regular term will be from June 1 through May 31.|

-To be eligible for appointment as student regent, a person must be enrolled as an undergraduate or graduate student in a general academic teaching institution or medical and dental unit in the university system and be in good academic standing as determined by the institution at the time of appointment.
+To be considered eligible for appointment as student regent, a person must be enrolled as an undergraduate or graduate student in a general academic teaching institution or medical and dental unit in the university system and be in good academic standing as determined by the institution at the time of appointment.
 The person must remain enrolled at the institution throughout the person’s term as a student regent.
 For purposes of this subsection, a person is considered to be enrolled in an institution or unit for a summer term if the person was enrolled in the institution or unit for the preceding semester and:

-(1) is registered or preregistered at the institution or unit for the following fall semester;
+- is registered or preregistered at the institution or unit for the following fall semester;

-(3) if the person completed a degree program in the preceding semester, is admitted to another degree program at the institution or unit for the following fall semester.
+- if the person completed a degree program in the preceding semester, is admitted to another degree program at the institution or unit for the following fall semester.

-Also, the statute provides that: “[t]hroughout a student regent’s term, the student regent must maintain a grade point average of at least 2.5 on a four-point scale.”
+Also, the statute provides that: “Throughout a student regent’s term, the student regent must maintain a grade point average of at least 2.5 on a four-point scale.”
 Failure to maintain such qualifications will result in the governor declaring the position vacant and subsequently filling the position.

-Reimbursement for Expenses
+Reimbursement of Expenses

 The statute provides that: “a student regent serves without compensation but is entitled to be reimbursed for the actual expenses incurred by the student regent in attending the meetings of the board of regents, subject to the approval of the chairman of the board of regents.”